afreeorange/bock/README.md

 Usage
 -----

 In a folder full of Markdown articles, run `bock`.
-This will start a server on port 8000 and attempt to open a browser.
+This will start a server on port 8000.
 To set a different path,

     bock --article-path /path/to/articles